mullerpeter/databricks-grafana/README.md

 allow_loading_unsigned_plugins = mullerpeter-databricks-datasource
 ```

-## Query Editor
+## Simple Query Editor

 ![img.png](img/querry_editor.png)

 At the moment only simple queries for one value over time are implemented.
 The Time-range and TimeBucket parameters from Grafana are automatically inserted into the query.
+If you want to use more advanced queries use the raw SQL editor.

+## Raw SQL Editor
 ![img.png](img/full_text_sql_editor.png)

-When using the raw SQL editor, template variables are replaced by the Time-Range and Bucket (see default query in editor for example).
+When using the raw SQL editor, template variables are replaced by the Time-Range and Bucket (see query help in editor for examples).

 ## Plugin Configuration